-A North Carolina Concealed Handgun Permit (CHP) does not let you carry everywhere.
-The statute that grants the CHP, G.S.
-14-415.11, sets the scope of the...
+A North Carolina Concealed Handgun Permit does not let you carry everywhere.
+The statute that grants the CHP, N.C.
+Gen. Stat. § 14-415.11(c), opens...

 Reviewed by Will Luker, Founder of CCW Hub.
 USCCA Training Counselor, USCCA Certified Instructor, NRA Certified Instructor, Law Enforcement.

 Your operating rule.
-Before you walk into any location below with a concealed handgun, even with a valid CHP, confirm which carve-out, if any, covers you.
+Before you walk into any of the locations below with a concealed handgun, even with a valid CHP, confirm which carve-out (if any) covers you.
 The default answer at most of these locations is "no carry."
-Penalties range from an infraction (posted private premises) up to a Class I felony on educational property.
+Violations range from a Class 1 misdemeanor (most categories) up to a Class I felony on educational property.

-Each row cites the controlling statute, names the reach, and gives the grade for a non-exempt carrier.
-The penalty grades for the G.S.
-14-415.11(c) categories come from the Article 54B penalty statute, G.S.
-14-415.21.
+The following table summarizes the location categories.
+Each row cites the controlling statute, names the reach (CHP + non-permit, or CHP-only), and gives the grade for a non-exempt carrier.

 | Statute | Where carry is prohibited | Reach | Grade |